alfredanand/Getting-and-Cleaning-Data/CodeBook.md

 Overview
 --------
-This Codebook is meant to be read together with the accompanying README
+This Codebook is meant to be read together with the accompanying README.
+Note that the variable names used here are those of the raw data and not those of the cleanup after the cleanup (conversion to human-readable format).
+The conversion rules are given at the bottom of this file.

-Details
+Study Design
 -------
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.